webkey-auth/webkey-auth.github.io/README.md

 If you'd like to *host* your own webkey server, all you have to do is host this repository on any webserver over https.

+Why host your own server?
+The only reason is if you don't want to trust me or github.
+Otherwise, if multiple sites used webkey from a central domain, user experience would be faster since the necessary files would be far more likely to be cached.

 Trust
 ======